 While performing, you often need to act fast to access certain features.
 Choose from a range of functions to set to the 6+1 assignable panel buttons and with just a single touch, you can instantly recall your desired function.

-When you buy your Genos from A&C Hamilton, our Genos Genius team will be able to offer free installation of the expansion pack for you and any existing packs that you may have in your account.
-The offer requires registration of your instrument.
+When you buy your Genos from A&C Hamilton, our Genos Genius team will be able to offer free installation of the expansion packs for you as well as another packs you may have.
 Please call and speak to our experts for more details.

 Genos Genius Support Service